FreeDao/DavidAndroidFramework/README.md

 ####IImageHandler
 		IImageHandler is an interface for XXXImageHandler.
 ####UILImageHandler
 		UILImageHander is an implementation of IImageHandler, is a kind of ImageHandler.
 UILImageHander uses Universal Image Loader to deal with images.
+It can load image, load round corner image, load circle image, choose select image way.

 7. ###com.wudayu.daf.listener
 ####BannerViewOnItemClickListener